+Reference Number out/Deferral period

-NFRS Reference Number Existing Provision Carve-out: Alternative Treatment Carve- out/ Deferral Period NFRS 9: Financial Instruments Para 5.4 read together with appendix A (Defined Terms) relating to Effective interest Rate Effective interest rate is the rate that exactly discounts estimated future cash payments or receipts through the expected life of the financial asset or financial liability to the gross carrying amount of a financial asset or to the amortised cost of a financial liability.
+NFRS 9: Fina ncial Instruments

+Para 5.4 read together with appendix A (Defined Terms) relating to Effective Interest Rate Effective interest rate is the rate that exactly discounts estimated future cash payments or receipts through the expected life of the financial asset or financial liability to the gross carrying amount of a financial asset or to the amortised cost of a financial liability.
 When calculating the effective interest rate, an entity shall estimate the expected cash flows by considering all the contractual terms of the financial instrument (for example, prepayment, extension, call, and similar options) but shall not consider the expected credit losses.
 The calculation includes all fees and points paid or received between parties to the contract that are an integral part of the effective interest rate (see paragraphs B5.4.1-B5.4.3), transaction costs, and all other premiums or discounts.
-There Effective interest rate is the rate that exactly discounts estimated future cash payments or receipts through the expected life of the financial asset or financial liability to the gross carrying amount of a financial asset or to the amortised cost of a financial liability.
+There is a Effective interest rate is the rate that exactly discounts estimated future cash payments or receipts through the expected life of the financial asset or financial liability to the gross carrying amount of a financial asset or to the amortised cost of a financial liability.
 When calculating the effective interest rate, an entity shall estimate the expected cash flows by considering all the contractual terms of the financial instrument (for example, prepayment, extension, call, and similar options) but shall not consider the expected credit losses.
-The calculation includes all fees and points paid or received unless it is immaterial or impracticable to determine reliably, between parties to the contract that are an integral part of the effective interest rate (see paragraphs B5.4.1-B5.4.3), transaction costs, and all other premiums or discounts.
-There is a presumption that the cash flows and the expected life of a group of similar financial instruments can be estimated reliably.
-However, in those rare cases when it is not possible to reliably Until FY 2080/81 is a presumption that the cash flows and the expected life of a group of similar financial instruments can be estimated reliably.
-However, in those rare cases when it is not possible to reliably estimate the cash flows or the expected life of a financial instrument financial (or group of instruments), the entity shall use the contractual cash flows over the full contractual term of the financial instrument (or group of financial instruments).
+The calculation includes all fees and points paid or received unless it is immaterial or impracticable to determine reliably, between parties to the contract that are an integral part of the effective interest rate (see Until FY 2080/81